typesandtimes/tale/_drafts/decades.md

 Between the mention of 1931 as the beginning of a decade and the mention of 1936 as the sixth year of the decade, the New York constitution clearly takes the Ordinal position.

-Elsewhere, back to the whole US, the legal language around the decennial census itself does not seem to mention "decade" anywhere, not in any historic iteration of the Census Act and, surprisingly, not in the [US Code TItle 13](https://www.law.cornell.edu/uscode/text/13) that characterizes the census process.
+Back to the whole US, the legal language around the decennial census itself does not seem to mention "decade" anywhere, not in any historic iteration of the Census Act and, surprisingly, not in the [US Code Title 13](https://www.law.cornell.edu/uscode/text/13) that characterizes the census process.

 Our census occurs in the `0` years but there's no qualification that these _begin_ each decade.
 In a 1908 American Statistical Association [survey of census methodology across the Americas](https://www.jstor.org/stable/2275965), however, sheds some light on the counting in this field: